-Mr. Sangram R Chaudhary Executive Director Mr. Y Y Patil Executive Director b) Transactions with related parties
+Mr. Sangram R Chaudhary Executive Director Mr. Y Y Patil Executive Director o a winder of the course of the action and the actions of the course of b) Transactions with related parties

 (figures in italic represent previous year figures)